Seven Holy Mysteries

 Cardinal Francis Arinze once said, “As to the origins of a priestly or religious vocation, only divine providence can fully analyze it” (N. Catholic Register, March 4-10, 2007).
 The belief and experience of the Church reveals that God works directly in the hearts and souls of men to call them and to help them respond generously to His call in the Mystery of Orders.
 The human dimension to every vocation for which we need to acknowledge and appreciate in the mystery of God’s call to ecclesial service, is the inspiring example of a holy priest, deacon and subdeacon.

 Benedict XVI explained that in the final analysis, it is God who works in the deepest recesses of the heart to call forth vocations; the priesthood and religious life, Benedict says, are “not like other professions; we cannot simply recruit people by using the right kind of publicity or the correct type of strategy.
 The call which comes from the heart of God must always find its way into the heart of man.
 And yet, precisely so that it may reach into hearts, our cooperation is needed” (emphasis added).

 For the Orders of Subdeacon and Deacon contact Father Bryan McNeil at

-For the monastic life (men and women), speak with either Father Azar or Bishop Nicholas.
+For the monastic life (men and women), speak with either Father John or Bishop François.